joshbegley/nyt-latest/README.md

 `Israel targeted a major airport in the capital used for both military and civilian purposes, while Iran attacked Israel with waves of ballistic missiles.`\
 https://nytimes.com/2025/06/14/world/middleeast/mehrabad-international-airport-tehran-strikes.html

-**Live Updates: Minnesota Officials Give Details on Manhunt After ‘Targeted Shootings’**\
+**Live Updates: Minnesota Lawmaker Is Assassinated in Targeted Attack, Governor Says**\
-`Officials warned that the gunman may be wearing body armor and impersonating a police officer.
-Several public officials suggested that lawmakers had been targeted in the Minneapolis suburbs.`\
+`The lawmaker’s husband was also fatally shot, Gov. Tim Walz said, and in a separate attack, a state senator was shot multiple times.
+Officials warned that the gunman was at large and may be impersonating a police officer.`\
 https://nytimes.com/live/2025/06/14/us/minnesota-shootings

 **Giants win at Dodger Stadium, slam their way into a share of NL West lead**\